Author: Matthew J Dunn / Editor: Jason Kendall / Reviewer: Suzy Connor, Amanda King / Codes: CC10, CC12, CC3, CP4, ELP10, SLO1 / Published: 15/11/2021

 The Framingham Study found that around 30% of patients with syncope had more than one episode.
 For a single episode of syncope, prognosis varies greatly and is related to the underlying cause.

 Identification of the underlying cause following a single episode of syncope can be challenging.
-Costs of investigation are of the order of 2,000 per patient in the UK with a diagnosis being made in approximately 50% of cases.
 The role of the Emergency Physician is pivotal in risk stratifying serious from non-serious causes of syncope and ensuring appropriate intervention when required while at the same time avoiding unnecessary investigations.

 Pathophysiology and causes of syncope